Office of Research Development

 To date, this has resulted in initiating 19 SmartState™ Centers at MUSC, bringing the total of MUSC endowed chairs and named professorships to 41 (20 appointed as of January 2013).
 The Department of Pediatrics is currently recruiting for one of these endowed chairs for a basic researcher in pediatric neurodegenerative diseases.
 In addition to the obvious benefit of providing substantial resources to recruit senior research leadership and entrepreneurship, the program has dramatically raised the profile of university-based research in South Carolina – especially biomedical and clinical/translational research – and stimulated significant philanthropy to meet match requirements.

-MUSC offers an outstanding environment for training.
+MUSC offers an outstanding environment for training and career development.
 The university ranks in the top quartile of domestic educational institutions in number of NIH grants for research training and education.
-NIH FY2013 award data include 23 NIH institutional training or curriculum grants (T15, T32, T35, R25 and K12 types), 29 NRSA individual fellowships (F30, F31 and F32 types), 25 individual career development awards (K awards), and 13 center grants (P awards) that include training and career development components for postdoctoral and/or junior faculty.
+NIH FY2014 award data include 26 NIH institutional training or curriculum grants (T15, T32, T35, R25 and K12 types), 21 NRSA individual fellowships (F30, F31 and F32 types), 29 individual career development awards (K awards), and 17 center grants (P awards) that include training and career development components for postdoctoral and/or junior faculty.
 MUSC has four dual degree programs: the NIGMS-funded Medical Scientist Training Program (MD/PhD), the NIDCR-funded Dental Scientist Training Program (DMD/PhD), and PharmD/PhD and PharmD/MBA programs, plus a well-subscribed Master of Science in Clinical Research (MSCR) program that was initiated with K30 support.
-MUSC's NIH-funded Clinical Translational Science Award (CTSA) award supports the South Carolina Clinical and Translational Research (SCTR) Institute that provides research infrastructure and additional training opportunities at the intersection of basic, clinical and community health sciences.
-Three MUSC training programs focus specifically on diversity in the biomedical sciences: an NIGMS-funded Initiative for Maximizing Student Diversity (IMSD) that supports doctoral training for minorities and two NHLBI R25 grants for short-term research training for minority students, and a new Post-Baccalaureate Research Education Program (PREP) that supports minorities in preparation for biomedical research careers.
+Four MUSC training programs focus specifically on diversity in the biomedical sciences: an NIGMS-funded Initiative for Maximizing Student Diversity (IMSD) that supports doctoral training for minorities, two NHLBI T35/R25 grants for short-term research training for minority students, and a new Post-Baccalaureate Research Education Program (PREP) that supports minorities in preparation for biomedical research careers.